 Practice tests are the most effective way to prepare for SAT Subject Tests.
 Not only do they allow you to see the types of questions on the test, they can also help you determine patterns in questions you missed and give you tips to not miss them on the actual exam.
-Your Revolution Prep Academic Advisor can send you a free practice test.
+A Revolution Prep team member can send you a free practice test.

 6. Take Multiple Tests At One Time

 We know, at first glance, this sounds awful.
 But, yes, you can take up to three SAT Subject Tests in one day – and since they’re only an hour long, we recommend knocking out two in one day.
 There’s only a small window to take these exams: you want to take them towards the end of the school year, when you’ve already covered the material in school – but NOT as your studying for finals or your ACT/SAT.
 So if you can find two somewhat related topics – say Chemistry and Math Level 2 – that you feel really confident in, you can pretty much take care of these tests in one short sitting.
 One two hour test-day sounds a lot better than two one-hour test days…

 7. Put In The Prep Time